 This topic will review the clinical features and management of SCIWORA in children less than 18 years of age.
 The approach to ligamentous injury and SCIWORA in adults is discussed separately.
 (See "Evaluation and acute management of cervical spinal column injuries in adults", section on 'Evaluation for ligamentous injury and SCIWORA'.)

-However, since the advent of magnetic resonance imaging (MRI) approximately two-thirds of cases described as SCIWORA in the literature actually have demonstrable injury to the spinal cord, soft tissue components of the spinal column (ligaments, capsules, or muscles), or vertebral body endplate [2,3].
+However, since the advent of magnetic resonance imaging (MRI) approximately two-thirds of cases described as SCIWORA in the literature actually have demonstrable injury to the spinal cord, soft tissue components of the spinal column (ligaments, capsules, or muscles), or vertebral body endplate [3,4].
 With the increased availability of MRI, the diagnosis of "real" SCIWORA or spinal cord injury without neuroimaging abnormality is less common.
-However, the term SCIWORA is still commonly used to describe patients with neurologic findings suggestive of spinal cord injury with normal anatomic alignment and no bony abnormalities seen on plain film and/or CT.
+The term "spinal cord injury without computed tomography evidence of trauma" (SCIWOCTET) is sometimes used to describe adult patients with neurologic findings suggestive of spinal cord injury with normal anatomic alignment and no bony abnormalities seen on CT .